 I love the town of Frisco, it’s small but packs a big punch of fun and activities.
-The amount of opportunity to eat recreate, dance, and shop is remarkable for an area so small.
+The amount of opportunities to eat recreate, dance, and shop is remarkable for an area so small.
 The question is where to begin?
 How about a little history from the proprietors of the Frisco Lodge…

 “The town of Frisco, Colorado was founded by Henry Recen in 1873.
 Henry was a Swedish trapper and miner that built a small cabin on the mountainside.
 Recen and a handful of miners developed the land and eventually built a railroad that connected the small mountain towns for transportation and goods.
 Just like any town, Frisco was built with a reason in mind.
 In this particular situation, Frisco Colorado was created mostly due to the mining boom found in the area.
 Frisco wasn’t named after San Francisco, even if it does have a similar name.
 In fact, the name Frisco is derived from the letters associated with the St. Louis- San Francisco Railway company.
 You have the FR from Francisco, IS from St Louis and CO from Company!
 In the beginning, the permanent population was only 250 people, as well as multiple hotels, saloons, businesses, and railroads.’